Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Floodlight Head to Head

-Lorex vs Eufy Overview
+Lorex vs Eufy Security Cameras Compared (2024) Overview

 Lorex is an industry veteran with over three decades of experience.
 The company was founded by the Kelin family in Canada in 1991.
-Now owned by the Chinese company Dahua, this brand sells everything you need to set up a fully-fledged security camera system, including recorders, PoE switches, etc.
+The Chinese company Dahau currently owns Lorex.

 Year Founded